| | | |

-The epic road trip takes 2-3 days to fully explore, but you can do it in a day if you choose to stop at just 2-3 waterfalls.
+The epic road trip takes 2-3 days to fully explore, but you can do it in a day if you choose to stop at just 4-5 waterfalls.
 You can start either from the west side in Roseburg, or east if you’re coming from the Crater Lake area.

-Here in Glide, the North Umpqua River and Little River collide in a fury of white water – one of the few places in the world where two rivers meet head on!
+In Glide, the North Umpqua River and Little River collide in a fury of white water – one of the few places in the world where two rivers meet head on!
 From here, the byway parallels the North Umpqua River.
 White water rafting and kayaking are popular sports along the river, as well as fly-fishing.

-North Umpqua Trail
+The North Umpqua Trail – The Ultimate Waterfall Trail

-This is a 79-mile trail that follows the North Umpqua River from Swiftwater Park, where it meets up with the Pacific Crest Trail.
+This is a whopping 79-mile trail that follows the North Umpqua River from Swiftwater Park, where it meets up with the Pacific Crest Trail.
 With twelve trailheads, there are plenty of opportunities to enter the trail, with a variety of experiences for different ability levels.
 Old-growth Douglas Fir, Mountain Hemlock, and many other indigenous species of trees make their home here.
 Much of this hiker-only trail (not open to horses) is best experienced for short segments at a time.

 The North Umpqua River is a popular spot for fishing large summer-run steelhead, and many fly-fishing enthusiasts can be found along its banks.
 Between May and October, migrating salmon and steelhead can be seen jumping at Deadline Falls.

-Susan Falls
+Susan Creek Falls

-As you approach Susan Falls from the highway a little past milepost 28, there is a great picnic area and a trail along the river if you pull off on the right side of the road, and signs will guide you to parking.
+It’s always fun to visit a falls that has the same name as you.
+Somehow you just expect more.
+For me, Susan Falls delivered.
+As you approach from the highway a little past milepost 28, there is a great picnic area and a trail along the river if you pull off on the right side of the road, and signs will guide you to parking.
 But the falls are actually on the left side of the road, with its own little parking space.
 It’s easy to miss, as there are no signs for Susan Falls from the highway, just signs for Susan Creek.
 Once you park, it is a nice easy ¾ mile hike to Susan Falls.
-There is one picnic table right next to the falls, so bring snacks!

 The trails will also take you to the Susan Creek mounds, where young Native American boys approaching manhood would fast and build stone piles, then spend the night in search of visions from guardian spirits.
 Once you pass the falls to the mounds, the trail gets more difficult.